system-zero/system-zero/data/docs/la.md

       'a' => 97

-    those doesn't limit for characters in the ASCII range, in that case it return the codepoint of the UTF8 byte sequence:
+    this doesn't limited for characters in the ASCII range:

       'α' => 945

+    in the case the value is the codepoint of the UTF8 byte sequence.

     They can be also specified in hexadecimal notation using this form: